MahmoudAl-diasty2009/virtua-smart-city/README.md

-In this Project, I made a website for a vircal city called nefertech.
-Nefer Tech is a smart city that uses advanced technology to improve daily life.
-Its built for sustainabilityit will use green energy "Solar panels" and it will use green Transportions "metro" it will carry the old Egyptian character Location n The middel of the cairo.
-I made a links in this
+In this Project, NeferTech is a sustainable smart city that combines advanced technology with the spirit of ancient Egyptian heritage.
+It features green transportation, eco-friendly energy, smart systems, and modern education and entertainment services.
+Our goal is to build a better future while honoring the past.
+This project is a simple HTML-based landing page for the fictional smart city NeferTech.
+It uses structured semantic HTML to showcase the city's services, smart systems, and contact details.
+The page links to external CSS for styling and includes elements like lists, tables, headings, and images.
+It’s designed as a static informational website to demonstrate basic web development skills.